SulivanM/CityVille-Reboot/README.md

 > CityVille(Facebook) officially closed April 30th, 2015

-The CityVille preservation project by the mobachocolate team.
+The CityVille preservation project by fans team.
 This project is dedicated to preserving this Flash game so that it's not lost to time.

 ---